 Crochet Egg DIY Project

-Here are the general directions
+Here are the general directions to completing this reusable egg.

 The reason I say general is because you might have a different size egg, your yarn might be thicker or thinner and that will make a difference in how many chains you need to do.
 Either way, you will get the hang of it.
 I made this craft project out of two different types of Red Heart yarn.
 They both turned out pretty.
 I have pictures of the final project later on in this post.